 Typically you’re looking for the following things to make sense of an SPC-1 submission:

-- Latency vs IOPS – many submissions will show high IOPS at huge latency, which would be rather useless when it comes to Flash storage
+- ART vs IOPS – many submissions will show high IOPS at huge ART, which would be rather useless when it comes to Flash storage

 - Sustainability – was performance even or are there constant huge spikes?